pip-webui/pip-webui-tutorial/step7/Readme.md

 }
 ```

 Rebuild and reopen the application.
-You shall see now
+You shall see now:

 ![Maintenance Events](artifacts/maintenance_events.png)

-Resize browser windows to the size of a phone
+Resize browser windows to the size of a phone:

 ![Maintenance Events mobile](artifacts/maintenance_events_mobile.png)